 - Value discovering the truth more than winning.

 It’s not necessary that we agree on everything.
 But it is essential that each of us feel included in the conversation.
-More voice, more choice and more responsibility—all three are integral to an effective democracy and healthy free enterprise system.
+More voice, more choice and more responsibility—all three are integral to an effective democracy and a healthy free enterprise system.

 The nature of our conversation is also very important.
 Some of my closest friends laughed at me when I initially mentioned the concept of sortition—selecting legislators by lottery.
 Yet they have been willing to discuss the possibilities.
 So we’re creating a conversation; not to complain, nor to compete, but to find common ground that allows all of us to take collaborative and constructive action.